Bank earnings fail to impress investors as recession worries rise – KION546

 JPMorgan Chase, Bank of America, Citigroup and asset management giant BlackRock posted results that topped Wall Street’s forecasts Friday, but investors were nonetheless disappointed.

-Shares of JPMorgan Chase and BofA both fell about 3% in early trading.
-Wells Fargo, which reported earnings that missed Wall Street’s targets, was down 4%.
-Citi was flat and BlackRock slid about 1%.
+Trading was choppy, with most bank stocks falling at the open before rebounding.
+Shares of JPMorgan Chase were up about 1% in late morning trading while BofA was flat.
+Wells Fargo, which reported earnings that missed Wall Street’s targets, was down 1.5%.
+Citi was up 1% while BlackRock slid about 1%.

+“The earnings were solid, but the market is concerned with recession fears,” said John Curran, managing director and head of North American bank coverage at MUFG.

 JPMorgan Chase CEO Jamie Dimon said in the bank’s earnings statement that although the economy is still strong and that consumers and businesses are spending and healthy, “we still do not know the ultimate effect of the headwinds coming from geopolitical tensions including the war in Ukraine, the vulnerable state of energy and food supplies, persistent inflation that is eroding purchasing power and has pushed interest rates higher.”